-- degradation effect is clearly continuous from large to small drainage areas, though a threshold - 2 for the analysis (i.e., basins with Area<16 km2 are neglected) was set. - 3 A further cause is presumably that EXPRESS-Hydro cannot always adequately reproduce the - 4 rainfall structures at fine spatial and temporal scale, and the downscaling procedure can only - 5 partially correct this drawback.
-Moreover the time resolution (1 hour after downscaling) could - 6 be not sufficient when drainage area is small (Silvestro et al., 2016; Rebora et al., 2013): as a - 7 consequence, the runoff processes needed to trigger such very small catchments are not - 8 properly modelled (Siccardi et al., 2005). - 9 The combination of the aforementioned factors leads us to conclude that the underestimation - of quantiles for very small catchments (i.e. $A < 30-50 \text{ km}^2$) is a structural problem of the - 11 modelling chain. - 12 This fact is supported by the analysis shown in Figure 14, left panel.
-The Ratio(T) averaged - on the target area is plotted as a function of T for all the sub-basins with drainage Area ≥ 16 - 14 km2.
-Ratio increases with T especially for the B.C. case, meaning that the growth curve - values K(T) obtained by EXPRESS-Hydro partially balance the underestimation of average - ADM (used as Index Flow) in the estimation of higher quantiles; Ratio(T=2.9 years) changes - from 0.47 to 0.71, Ratio(T=50 years) from 0.45 to 0.66.
-If the threshold area is increased from - 18 16 to 50 km2 (Figure 14, right panel) the underestimation drops for both cases, with and - 19 without B.C.. - 20 As already shown, the general underestimation of Ratio(T) for small catchments is not - 21 completely confirmed for all the region, for instance, in part of central Liguria results are - 22 quite good even for basins with Area < 50 km2 and bias correction leads to an overestimation - of Ratio(T).
-Apparently, in this area EXPRESS-Hydro can produce rainfall with a spatial- - 24 temporal structure able to trigger floods compatible with the hydro-climatology of local small - 25 basins.
-This is also the part of the study region that previous studies demonstrated to be
+A further cause is presumably that EXPRESS-Hydro cannot always adequately reproduce the rainfall structures at fine spatial and temporal scale, and the downscaling procedure can only partially correct this drawback.
+Moreover the time resolution (1 hour after downscaling) could be not sufficient when drainage area is small (Silvestro et al., 2016; Rebora et al., 2013): as a consequence, the runoff processes needed to trigger such very small catchments are not properly modelled (Siccardi et al., 2005).

+The combination of the aforementioned factors leads us to conclude that the underestimation of quantiles for very small catchments (i.e. $A < 30-50 \text{ km}^2$) is a structural problem of the modelling chain.

+10 This fact is supported by the analysis shown in Figure 14, left panel.
+The Ratio(T) averaged 11 on the target area is plotted as a function of T for all the sections with drainage Area ≥ 16 km2.
+Ratio increases with T especially for the B.C. case, meaning that the growth curve 12 13 values K(T) obtained by EXPRESS-Hydro partially balance the underestimation of average 14 ADM (used as Index Flow) in the estimation of higher quantiles; Ratio(T=2.9 years) changes from 0.47 to 0.71, Ratio(T=50 years) from 0.45 to 0.66.
+If the threshold area is increased from 15 16 to 50 km2 (Figure 14, right panel) the underestimation drops for both cases, with and 16 17 without B.C..

-- 1 characterized by the highest values of rainfall maxima for 1, 3, 6, 12 and 24 hours (Boni et al., - 2 2008).
+18 As already shown, the general underestimation of Ratio(T) for small catchments is not 19 completely confirmed for all the region, for instance, in part of central Liguria results are quite good even for basins with Area $< 50 \text{ km}^2$ and bias correction leads to an overestimation 20 21 of Ratio(T).
+Apparently, in this area EXPRESS-Hydro can produce rainfall with a spatialtemporal structure able to trigger floods compatible with the hydro-climatology of local small 22 23 basins.
+This is also the part of the study region that previous studies demonstrated to be characterized by the highest values of rainfall maxima for 1, 3, 6, 12 and 24 hours (Boni et al., 24 2008).
+25

-3 3.4 Effects of the rainfall downscaling on simulated ADM
+1 3.4 Effects of the rainfall downscaling on simulated ADM

-- 4 In order to assess the influence of the rainfall downscaling, the modelling chain was applied - 5 without it.
-In this way for each pixel of the domain a 30year long time series of ADM was - 6 computed by the hydrological model driven with the bias-corrected rainfall reanalysis at - 7 EXPRESS-Hydro native resolution.
-The rainfall field was assumed to have a constant - 8 intensity over 3-hourly timestep and resampled from 4 km to 1 km. - 9 The 30-year average ADM was computed and compared to the ones obtained by the complete - 10 chain by estimating the following ratio for each grid cell:
+In order to assess the influence of the rainfall downscaling, the modelling chain was applied without it.
+In this way for each pixel of the domain a 30year long time series of ADM was computed by the hydrological model driven with the bias-corrected rainfall reanalysis at EXPRESS-Hydro native resolution.
+The rainfall field was assumed to have a constant intensity over 3-hourly timestep and resampled from 4 km to 1 km.

-$$11 \quad RatioDS = \frac{Q{MeanNoDS}}{Q{MeanDS}} \tag{9}$$
+7 The 30-year average ADM was computed and compared to the ones obtained by the complete8 chain by estimating the following ratio for each grid cell:

+9

+$$RatioDS = \frac{Q{MeanNoDS}}{Q{MeanDS}}$$

+(9)

-- where Q{MeanNoDS} (Q{MeanDS}) is the average ADM obtained without (with) downscaling.
-The - RatioDS was then plot versus the drainage area as in Figure 15:the downscaling impact - 14 generally increases as the drainage area decreases, and it is crucial to simulate the ADM on - small catchment when drainage area is lower than 100-150 km2.
-Moreover RatioDS is always - lower than 1, thus confirming that rainfall downscaling enhances the runoff formation as in - 17 Siccardi et al. (2005), likewise the analysis evidences how the underestimation of quantiles - shown in section 3.3 would worsen without it.
+where $Q{MeanNoDS}$ (Q{MeanDS}) is the average ADM obtained without (with) downscaling.
+The RatioDS was then plot versus the drainage area as in Figure 15:the downscaling impact generally increases as the drainage area decreases, and it is crucial to simulate the ADM on small catchment when drainage area is lower than 100-150 km2.
+Moreover RatioDS is always lower than 1, thus confirming that rainfall downscaling enhances the runoff formation as in Siccardi et al. (2005), likewise the analysis evidences how the underestimation of quantiles shown in section 3.3 would worsen without it.

-19 3.5 Water balance and runoff ratio
+17 3.5 Water balance and runoff ratio